Table of Contents

 or airplane from the donor.

 Enter the appropriate information in each box.
+Enter mileage only for motor vehicles in box 2a.
 The following table shows three examples.

 |Example 1 -